modin-project/modin/docs/usage_guide/advanced_usage/modin_logging.rst

   # Your code goes here

-In this example, we enable logging for internal Modin API calls, partition metadata, and memory profiling.
+In the next example, we add logging for not only internal Modin API calls, but also for partition metadata and memory profiling.
 We can set the granularity (in seconds) at which the system memory utilization is logged using `LogMemoryInterval`.

 .. code-block:: python